GlenKPeterson/Paguro/README.md

 // Return only the items for which the given predicate returns true View<T> filter(Predicate<T> pred)

+// Return only the first n items for which the given predicate returns true View<T> takeWhile(Predicate<T> p)

 // Return only the first n items
 View<T> take(long numItems)